NatronGitHub/NatronGitHub.github.io/DEVELOP.md

     - This is because the correct syntax is `{% include component.html param="value" %}`, with the include html path **not surrounded by quotes** (i.e. not `"component.html"`)
 - My site variables are not being updated!
     - Reload the development server, open a new terminal if necessary, as Jekyll's development server does not seem to reload config files
+- I am getting some variation of the error `"<command> not found"` or `"<command> is not recognized as a file, script, or operable command"`
+	- Try opening a new terminal window and navigating to the natron website folder again.
+This reloads the shell and allows it to find any newly-installed developer tools and components

 ## FAQ